zerotier/lf/README.md

 ## Building and Running

 LF works on Linux, Mac, and probably BSD.
 It won't work on Windows yet but porting shouldn't be too hard if anyone wants it.
 It's mostly written in Go (1.11+ required) with some C for performance critical bits.
-Building it is easy.
-The only non-Go dependency is a reasonably recent version of [SQLite](https://sqlite.org/) whose libraries and header files will need to be available on the system.
+Native code depends on sqlite3 but a recent version is included under `native/sqlite3` and is built automatically alongside the native LF database.

-If you have recent Go, a C compiler, and SQLite just type `make` and it should build.
+To build on most platform just type `make`.

 Once we get out of beta we'll probably provide some pre-built binaries as is the custom for Go projects.